 Energy (meridian-based) therapy can heal toothache

 See EFT (Emotional Freedom Technique) for toothache relief and EFT healing testimonials.
-EFT has even helped healĀ "emotional" toothache, i.e. dental pain whose origin was felt to be emotional.
+EFT has even helped heal "emotional" toothache, i.e. dental pain whose origin was felt to be emotional.

 How to use the power of your thoughts and mind to stop your tooth pain

 Judging by the examples quoted above, it would seem to help to visualize oneself (if possible) already relieved and at peace.
-It would also seem helpful to simply and firmly tell the toothache to leave, and mean it (which I think will be a rather difficult feat for most incl. myself...).
+It would also seem helpful to simply and firmly tell the toothache to leave, and mean it (which I think will be a less than easy task for most although I have seen someone with an extreme toothache successfully do just that — it did come back though, perhaps because he couldn't believe just how much power his mind had over his body ...).

-Also compare Emotions, Stress and Caries Development and On psychological issues creating gum disease.
+Also compare Emotions, Stress and Caries (Cavities) Development and On psychological issues creating gum disease.

 Footnotes